-The land use around Savannah, which is reflective of coastal regions in the Southeast, is occupied by about 60% of wetland.
-This created development and environmental issues that had substantial impacts on the siting and structure of logistics zones in the area.
+The land use around Savannah, which is reflective of coastal regions in the Southeast, is occupied by about 60% of wetlands.
+This created development and environmental issues that substantially impacted the siting and structure of logistics zones in the area.
 As such, CBP became the first logistics park in the United States to be developed over large tracks of wetland, which created unique planning and regulatory challenges (the Clean Water Act regulates all developments taking place on wetlands).
 After a complex review process, SEDA was able to receive in 1991 a permit to develop land on the CBP site.

 Due to wetland protection regulations, CBP is surrounded by about 7,000 acres of green zones, many of which are preserved wildlife habitats.
-This wetland is protected under the Clean Water Act of 1977, which requires a permit for any developments infringing upon it.
+This wetland is protected under the Clean Water Act of 1977, which requires a permit for infringing developments.
 The outcome of this constraint is low densities and the siting of facilities to ensure that minimal encroachment is made on wetlands.
 For instance, for a 100-acre development taking place on private land, there are usually 25 acres of wetland that are protected by federal law.
 Of these 25 acres, only 10 to 15% can be impacted (e.g. landfill).
 This implies the careful organization of facilities to minimize (within the 10-15% limits) the impacted wetland.
-Consequently, many logistics zones in the Savannah area have spread out structures with substantial green buffer zones.
+Consequently, many logistics zones in the Savannah area have spread-out structures with substantial green buffer zones.

-Companies prefer to have land being shovel ready within 4-5 months since once they approach developers they usually have already made their location decision and would quickly like to act upon it.
-Customers have narrowed their choice to a few sites and the matter is to find a site that is able to accommodate their development requirements (time, surface, accessibility, etc.).
-Locating at CBP was offered as a package where the land was shovel ready in timeframes not seen elsewhere in North America with infrastructures such as road access and utilities offered to quickly need the requirements of the customer.
-For instance, in 2000 Dollar Tree was able to begin construction of its distribution center 30 days after a deal with SEDA was brokered.
+Companies prefer to have land shovel-ready within 4-5 months since once they approach developers, they usually have already made their location decision and would quickly like to act upon it.
+Customers have narrowed their choice to a few sites, and the matter is to find a site that can accommodate their development requirements (time, surface, accessibility, etc.).
+Locating at CBP was offered as a package where the land was shovel-ready in timeframes not seen elsewhere in North America, with infrastructures such as road access and utilities offered to need the requirements of the customer quickly.
+For instance, in 2000, Dollar Tree was able to begin construction of its distribution center 30 days after a deal with SEDA was brokered.
 This was a strong competitive advantage for CBP in regard to other logistics zones or logistics sites.

 - Direct access to I95 through a specifically built highway interchange.
-I95 is the most important highway corridor on the East Coast and thus a crucial element of its road accessibility to national markets.
-This accessibility is also supported by I16, which it linking Atlanta.
+I95 is the most important highway corridor on the East Coast and a crucial element of its road accessibility to national markets.
+This accessibility is also supported by I16, which is linking Atlanta.

 - Within 10 km of drayage from the gates of the Garden City Container terminal, the main container terminal of the port of Savannah.
 The port offers regular services to regions of the global market.

 - Savannah Hilton Head International Airport is a marginal advantage.
 It is a medium-sized airport that handled 1.6 million passengers and 8,400 tons of cargo in 2011.
-Comparatively, Memphis and Louisville handled 3.9 and 1.8 million tons of cargo respectively in 2010.
+Comparatively, Memphis and Louisville handled 3.9 and 1.8 million tons of cargo, respectively, in 2010.
 Thus, air freight plays a limited role in the dynamics within the cluster.
-A cluster of hotels and convention centers was developed adjacent to the airport, which offers supporting services to CBP.
+A cluster of hotels and convention centers was developed adjacent to the airport, which offers support services to CBP.

 4. Ongoing Expansion of Port Centric Logistics?